Welcome YOUR TURN

 ~200 lines of Swift: window snapping + a hi-res display mode.

-Keyboard-first, voice-first, and a few tools I wrote myself in an afternoon.
+A few of these I wrote myself in an afternoon.
 The bar to build your own has never been lower.

 Open discussion

-Or let's get practical: build your agent live, or run a validation on your idea together.
+Or let's get practical: build your agent live, or run another validation together.

 Slack: in your mentor channel